-Business Plan
+Business Plan, Resources, Templates - Small Business Help Topics - SBDCNet

 A well thought out and researched business plan is the cornerstone to starting and running a business.
 Sound business plans can help you obtain financing, identify key milestones, and provide benchmarks to monitor progress toward your goals.

-Be sure to check out the free or low-cost training opportunities, plus free professional business advising, from your local Small Business Development Center!
+Be sure to check out the free professional business advice and free or low-cost training available from your local Small Business Development Center!

-Get Your Free Business Plan from our collection of over 800 business plans listed below!
+Get your free Sample Business Plan from our collection of over 1,400 business plans listed below!

 How to Write a Business Plan

-The following are the nine sections of a traditional business plan identified by the SBA:
+The following are the nine sections of a traditional business plan identified by the U.S. SBA:

 - Executive summary